cpmech/gosl/examples/README.md

-# 3 vtk_isosurf01 -- VTK -- visualising iso-surfaces
+# 3 vtk_isosurf01 &ndash; VTK: visualising iso-surfaces

 Two iso-surfaces are added to the 3D scene using VTK.
 One is a cone and the other an ellipsoid.